Is There a Scaling Law in the Inviscid Coalescence of Unequal-size Droplets?: Theory

-where $\Delta E_s$ and $\Delta E_k$ represent the changes in surface and kinetic energies, respectively, from the initial state before coalescence.
+where $\Delta E_s$ and $\Delta E_k$ represent the respective changes in surface and kinetic energies from the initial state prior to coalescence.
 Note Eq.~\ref{eq:m7} requires the viscous dissipation being negligible compared to the change in inertia energy.
 Based on the geometries in Fig.~\ref{fig:1}, we have